FEANTSA Online Conference Week

 5-9 October 2020

 Due to Covid19 we were forced to postpone our annual conference until June 2021.
 While we are looking forward to bringing our members and wider network together to discuss solutions, policies, research and evidence to prevent and end homelessness in Europe, we also wanted to bring our network together online in 2020.
 Below you can find the presentations and recordings from the webinars.

 Evictions have become a more noticeable cause of homelessness in many European countries.
 This workshop will explore tools at the disposal of service providers to both prevent rental evictions and support tenancy sustainment.
 It will also address how services may support people who have been evicted to help them exit homelessness.
 We will then hear about the legal work of ERRC on litigation and advocacy about prevention, legalization of dwellings and settlements and demands for moratoriums on evictions in several countries.

-- Steffen Schäfer, City of Karlsruhe, Germany
+- Steffen Schäfer, City of Karlsruhe, Germany - Access his presentation here.

 - Bernard Rorke, European Roma Research Centre, Hungary